How Pharmaceutical Manufacturing Is Witnessing A Breakthrough - Thanks To IoT

 Key factors driving the IoT in pharmaceuticals include active patient engagement and remote patient care, a much-needed solution especially during the pandemic when staying home and safe is the new mantra for healthy living.
 Plus, IoT-based automation saves time and improves revenue for pharma businesses.

 The industry is adopting IoT technologies in their manufacturing plants to improve the efficiency of their machines and processes and improve efficiency.
-As mentioned earlier, the traditional techniques were time-consuming and susceptible to human error unlike the newly integrated plant operations.
+As mentioned earlier, the traditional techniques were time-consuming and susceptible to human error, unlike the newly integrated plant operations.

 Major challenges in manufacturing in a pharma industry

 However, despite the positives and the increased reliance on IoT, pharma businesses still struggle to work with the medical technology they want.
 It is said overcoming challenges paves the way for improvement.
-So, it is essential to the pain points hindering the efficiency and productivity of the pharma manufacturing industry.
+So, it is essential to address the pain points hindering the efficiency and productivity of the pharma manufacturing industry.
 The following section discusses that:

 Major challenges in manufacturing in a pharma industry